History

 Chapters in Books

-• ‘From India to the World: Cotton and Fashionability’, in Frank Trentmann (ed.), Consumption in History (Oxford: Oxford University Press, forthcoming 2012), pp. 145-170 (with Prasannan Parthasarathi)
+• ‘From India to the World: Cotton and Fashionability’, in Frank Trentmann (ed.), Handbook of the History of Consumption (Oxford: Oxford University Press, 2012), pp. 145-170. (with Prasannan Parthasarathi)

 • ‘La storia che verrà: verso una storia globale della moda’ [And History will Come: Towards a Global History of Fashion] and ‘L’oggetto di moda: tre approcci per la storia della moda’ [‘Fashion Objects: Three Approaches to the Study of the History of Fashion’], in Maria Giuseppina Muzzarelli, Giorgio Riello and Elisa Tosi Brandi (eds.), Moda: Storia e Storie (Milan: Bruno Mondadori, 2010), pp. 30-43 and 131-143.